happypeter/happypeter.github.com/work/time.markdown

 I participated in the smart phone project _Cixtone_ mainly worked on the _Officeviewer_ part developed with Qt, as a tester.

+### 2009

+Worked for Asianux for 9 months, as a system updater developer